-There shall be an adequate, constant and wholesome supply of water in accordance with appropriate Water Bylaws and statutory quality standards, piped into the caravans.
-The supply shall be maintained at an adequate flow rate and pressure even when the system is placed under maximum demand.
+There shall be an adequate, constant and wholesome supply of water in accordance with appropriate Water Bylaws and statutory quality standards.
+The supply shall either be piped to each caravan or to stand-pipes/water taps sited not more than 30 metres from each caravan.
+Each stand-pipe/tap shall be marked "Drinking Water Only" and shall be provided with a trapped gully connected to a soakaway.
+The water supply shall be maintained at an adequate flow rate and pressure even when the system is placed under maximum demand.